Razorium/CSC1004Project-122040024-Java/README.md

   <li>JavaFX UI – Clean and responsive user interface for an improved chat experience</li>
   <li>Message Broadcasting – Server relays messages to all connected clients</li>
   <li>Threaded Server – Handles multiple clients efficiently using multithreading</li>
+  <li>Audio Message - Clients can send voice messages to other clients in the chat room</li>
+  <li>Image Sharing - Clients can send images to other clients in the chat room</li>
 </ul>

 📌 Future Improvements